apache/sedona/docs/tutorial/raster.md

 ## Execute map algebra operations

 Map algebra is a way to perform raster calculations using mathematical expressions.
-The expression can be a simple arithmetic operations or a complex combination of multiple operations.
+The expression can be a simple arithmetic operation or a complex combination of multiple operations.

-The Normalized Difference Vegetation Index (NDVI) is a simple graphical indicator that can be used to analyze remote sensing measurements from a space platform, and assess whether the target being observed contains live green vegetation or not.
+The Normalized Difference Vegetation Index (NDVI) is a simple graphical indicator that can be used to analyze remote sensing measurements from a space platform and assess whether the target being observed contains live green vegetation or not.

 ```
 NDVI = (NIR - Red) / (NIR + Red)